blockchainTrucker/Pizza-King/README.md

-Welcome to the Pizza King Application
+Welcome to the Pizza King Application.

+This is a React app with a context api.

 To begin using the application, navigate to the "pizza-king" folder.